Mastering AI Machine Learning Approaches to Boost ROI

 Core Characteristics of Unsupervised Learning:

-- No Labels Required: Saves significant time and budget on upfront data annotation.
+• No Labels Required: Saves significant time and budget on upfront manual data annotation.

-- Exploratory Nature: Ideal for clustering customers, anomaly detection, and finding hidden relationships.
+• Exploratory Nature: Ideal for clustering customers, anomaly detection (fraud), and finding hidden relationships in vast datasets.

 Core Characteristics of Reinforcement Learning:

-- Trial and Error: The model learns by taking actions and receiving positive or negative feedback.
+• Trial and Error: The model learns by taking actions in an environment and receiving positive or negative feedback.

-- Extended Timelines: Requires immense compute power and long training cycles.
+• Extended Timelines: Requires immense compute power and incredibly long training cycles to achieve mastery.

 Aligning Machine Learning Approaches with Agile Sprints